shvydky/texted-tool/README.md

 # texted-tool
-This simple .NET Core CLI tool allows to search and replace strong in text file.
+This simple .NET Core CLI tool allows to search and replace string in text file.

 ## Installation